 A uniquely creative trial lawyer who thrives in both court and arbitration, Jim reshapes his clients’ most difficult legal challenges.
-Whether they have large, sophisticated legal departments or no legal experience at all, clients trust Jim with their bet-the-business problems.
+Whether they have large, sophisticated legal departments or limited experience, clients trust Jim with their bet-the-business problems.

-Jim leverages his background as an insurance adjuster for a national insurance company to aid his clients and has represented developers, contractors, purchasers, insurers, municipalities, investors, businesses, and property owners.
+Jim leverages his background as an insurance adjuster for a national insurance company to aid his clients and has represented developers, contractors, purchasers, insurers, municipalities, investors, businesses and property owners.
 His extensive experience addresses all elements in complex litigation, including construction defects, contract disputes, wrongful termination, payment and Miller Act disputes, liens, claims for equitable adjustment, and an array of commercial torts.
 He has also been indispensable in cases involving the emerging medicinal cannabis industry, litigating complex cases in both arbitration and court, and the national opioid litigation.

 Persuading the Arizona Supreme Court to reverse prior unfavorable precedent, Jim obtained summary judgment for his client regarding the anti-deficiency statute's applicability to construction loans.
 The published opinion is BMO Harris Bank, N.A. v.
 Wildwood Creek Ranch, LLC, 236 Ariz.
 363, 340 P.3d 1071 (2015).

-Championing a corporate client, Jim recovered more than $10 million in litigation after the company’s former executive diverted company money to purchase multimillion dollar insurance policies prior to his death.
+Championing a corporate client, Jim recovered more than $10 million through litigation after the company’s former executive diverted company money to purchase multimillion dollar insurance policies prior to his death.

 Breaking new legal ground, Jim won a case that clarified subrogation and other legal doctrines for discharging liens, options, and other encumbrances.
 The published appellate opinion is Brimet II LLC v.
 Destiny Homes Marketing, 231 Ariz.
 457.

-Employing a first-of-its-kind analysis, Jim was able to place a construction issue on a referendum ballot despite admitted defects in the petition.
+Employing a first-of-its-kind analysis, Jim was able to place his client’s construction issue on a referendum ballot despite admitted defects in the petition.
 The published appellate decision is Forszt v.
 Stop Oro Valley Outrageous Giveaways, 212 Ariz.
 263.

 Successfully litigating the expansive scope of arbitrators’ powers, Jim helped his client avoid court in a commercial construction dispute.
 The published appellate decision is Sun Valley Ranch 308 v.
 Robson, 231 Ariz.
 287.

 Suing a structural engineer for defective designs affecting multiple homes in a development, Jim obtained a judgment for the entire claim, including an award of all attorneys’ fees and costs and monetary sanctions against the design engineer.